 This process is reminiscent of the ritual of “ukugesa” or cleansing that that takes place in most African cultures.
 Having served time in prison, for anti-social behaviour, the incumbent is not automatically received back into the community, but is required to partake in a process culminating in a cleansing ceremony.

 This ritual serves as a reminder that while he or she is welcomed back, such anti-social behaviour is unacceptable and will not be tolerated.
 It is a significant psycho/social process that allows such persons to be accommodated back into civil society and at the same time to appreciate the values that guide the community and that are expected of them.

 Ignorance immediately labels such practises as magic or witchcraft instead of recognising it as a highly acceptable means of dealing with the inner core of the human psyche that more often than not responds positively to mercy.

 In a society like ours where our prisons are overcrowded with dangerous criminals who deserve to serve their sentences, we must find ways by which Government structures can work closely with society.
 This – for many – will mean coming to terms with and understanding the significance of tradition in the lives of our people and, the pride with which they are owned.
 For others it calls for their religious communities to be more pro-active in designing social programmes that will assist in promoting opportunities for rehabilitation.

 The integration of these practices will ensure that second chances are not given in a vacuum, but in a controlled environment were there is accountability.

-– Rev Mvume H Dandala is General Secretary of the All Africa Conference of Churches, former Presiding Bishop of the Methodist Church of Southern Africa, and is the recipient of the Presidential Order of the Baobab (Silver) for his peace-making role in South Africa.
+– Rev Mvume H Dandala is former General Secretary of the All Africa Conference of Churches, former Presiding Bishop of the Methodist Church of Southern Africa, and is the recipient of the Presidential Order of the Baobab (Silver) for his peace-making role in South Africa.